Quick answer

 Full disclosure: this is us.

 Most AI art tools generate big illustrations.
-Not great when you need a 32×32 sprite that works in a game engine.
-Sprite AI generates at specific pixel sizes (16×16 through 128×128), includes a built-in pixel editor, and exports game-ready formats — PNG, sprite sheets, SVG.
+Useless when you need a 32×32 sprite that works in a game engine.
+Sprite AI generates at game-ready sizes (16×16 to 128×128) and ships with everything you'd otherwise stitch together: a pixel editor, an animator (walk, run, idle, attack from any sprite), palette transfer, background removal, a guided character flow (prompt → setup → generate → animate → playground), and exports to PNG, sprite sheet, GIF, atlas, and SVG.

-Where it falls short: No animation support yet (coming soon).
-Some prompts need a few attempts.
+Where it falls short: A handful of prompts need a few attempts to land.

 PixelLab